hashicorp/terraform-provider-azurerm/website/docs/r/key_vault_key_encrypt.html.markdown

 ## Argument Reference

 The following arguments are supported:

+* `name` - (Required) Specifies the name of this resource.
+Changing this forces a new resource to be created.

 * `key_vault_key_id` - (Required) Specifies the ID of the Key Vault key which is used to encrypt.
 Changing this forces a new resource to be created.